pedrovgs/HaveANiceDay/README.md

 ~ test-only *AnySpec // Runs specs matching with the filter passed as param.
 ```

+You can review the current project coverage by executing ``sbt test coverageReport``.

 ## Checkstyle

 For the project checkstyle we are using [ScalaFMT](http://scalameta.org/scalafmt/).
 The code format will be evaluated after accepting any contribution to this repository using this tool.
 You can easily format your code changes automatically by executing ``sbt format``.